cedrickchee/skel/README.md

 Build time: 2021-09-07T12:07:47+08:00
 ```

 We can see that our binary is now reporting that it was been built from a clean version of the repository with the commit hash `018442b`.
-Let’s cross check this against the `git log` output for the project:
+Let's cross check this against the `git log` output for the project:

 ```sh
 $ git log